danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 ## Bug No Breakeven

 However, ChatGPT introduced a bug - the breakeven chart annotation is no longer being displayed.
-The issue is that the `findBreakevenAge` function is still using the hard-coded age 70 to compare income streams, and so it will not find a match when the user provides a different age as in this example.
+The issue is that the `findBreakevenAge` function is still using the hard-coded age 70 to compare income streams, and so it will not find a match when the user provides a different age.
 After explaining the issue to ChatGPT it corrected the code by passing in the user selected age to the `findBreakevenAge` function.

 Here are the portions of the code it modified - notice it did not update the variable names such as `data70` or `benefitAt70`, but it did update the logic: